dchandnani/react-app/README.md

 2. Click on Files, and you should be able to navigate to : https://reactwebdemo.scm.azurewebsites.net/api/vfs/site/wwwroot/client/
 3. Here you should see build folder if the build happened succesfully

-# Issue
-In StudentList.js and other files (under /client/src/components/Students) the URL for get/post is http://localhost:4000.
-This seems incorrect and should be https://reactwebdemo.azurewebsites.net though still needs investigation

 # Creating react-app

 ## Install node, yarn, mongodb